 Early patent diagram describing the motion

-invented a completely new method of sewing, the chain stitch.
+invented a completely new method of sewing.
 In

 fact he did not even patent it for a while.